craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- 4 ounces Potion of Rejuvenation, *Apprentice* (500.00 / potion)

 #### of Physical Resistance
+A thick, dark grey, lightly carbonated potion used by adventurers or field medics as preventative medicine.

+After digestion, you gain G Bludgeoning, Slashing, and Piercing Damage Resistance.

 #### of Elemental Resistance
 #### of Poison Resistance
 #### of Strong Mind